emilietonnessen/risor-klatreklubb/README.md

 https://www.facebook.com/risorklatreklubb

 ## List of things that must be done:
-- Copyright year must be a function and update automaticly
-- Email validation on contact form
-- Working Email function
 - Testing on devices and different browsers (Chrome, Safari, Edge, IE)